 Rollins Pond Campground is located on the eastern shore of 442-acre Rollins Pond.
 Originally opened in 1955 to meet the increasing need for campsites at neighboring Fish Creek Pond Campground, it was expanded again in both 1958 and 1960 to meet public demand.
 Rollins Pond is now considered by many to be a quiet alternative to the larger Fish Creek Campground.
 The campground offers visitors private and wooded campsites along a natural sand shoreline with water access from many of the campsites.
 Camping equipment from tents to 40' RVs can be accommodated.
 Visitors can enjoy pristine rivers and ponds accessible to both motorized and non-motorized boats.
-There is a 25hp limit for motorized watercraft using the DEC boat launch on Rollins Pond.
+There is a 25 hp limit for motorized watercraft using the DEC boat launch on Rollins Pond.
 Additionally, boaters and anglers can access Whey Pond from the campground.
 There is no regulation prohibiting motorized boats on Whey Pond.

 In addition to camping, Rollins Pond Campground offers a variety of recreational opportunities including fishing, bicycling, educational programs, hiking, and boating.
 Amenities include a boat launch, hot showers, flush toilets, trailer dumping station, firewood sales, and a volleyball area.
-Boat and canoe rentals are available at Rollins Pond campground.
+Boat and canoe rentals are available at Rollins Pond Campground.

 Rollins Pond Campground and surrounding areas offer many hiking opportunities with two of the most popular trails being the Otter Hollow Loop and Floodwood Loop.
-A beach with a designated swimming area is available at Fish Creek Pond when lifeguards are on duty.
 The Wild Center (the Natural History Museum of the Adirondacks) is 11 miles to the southwest in Tupper Lake.
 The Adirondack Park Visitors Interpretive Center at Paul Smiths is 18 miles north on NYS Route 30.
 Saranac Lake Village is located 15 miles to the east.
 Lake Placid and the Olympic venues are located 25 miles to the southeast.